gpimblott/dh11_library/readme.txt

-DH11
+DHT11

 ==========

-DH11 is an [Arduino](http://arduino.cc) library for DH11 sensors.
+DHT11 is an [Arduino](http://arduino.cc) library for DHT11 temporature and humidity sensors.

 The code is based on the library by Rob Tilart -  which appears to have an issue with the checksum checking.
 I have also removed unused code.